tentone/escher.js/README.md

 ### Setup
+- Add the library to your project by using the precompiled file availabe on the repository or by downloading it from NPM.
 - Escher is based on web canvas, it requires a DOM canvas element to draw its content.
 - It is necessary for the canvas element width and height parameters to be properly configured since their values are used to process user input.
 - When using other DOM elements with the framework is also necessary to setup a DOM div to store these elements.
 (Booth the canvas and division should have the same position and size and should be aligned).